SMITHsharon/angSetup2/readme.md

 ### Project Description

-This was an exercise to walk through project setup, layering in Angular, and then coding some simple DOM output on Callan's favorite foods, plus bizarre background.
+This was an exercise to walk through project setup, layering in Angular, and then coding some simple DOM output on Callan's favorite foods (morphed into weird foods), plus bizarre background.

 #### Callan's Fave Foods on Launch
 ![Callan's Fave Foods on Launch](https://raw.githubusercontent.com/SMITHsharon/angSetup2/callanFoods/screens/Callan%20Foods%20on%20Launch.png)